Derhachi: The Scythian period (500-200 BC)

-The Cossack era
+Modern period

 In the 17th century, Derkachi was a sotnia town of the Kharkiv Sloboda Cossack Regiment.
 Up to 1742 there was one cossacks sotnia administration there; from 1742 to 1765 there were two.
 Traditionally, a sotnyk (head of a sotnia) in Derkachi was a member of a family, well known in Sloboda Ukraine, the Kowalewskis (Dołęga coat of arms).
 The town had its own symbols.
 The sotnia standard used an image of the Archangel Michael.
 The town seal contained an image of the derkach (corn crake) surmounted by an octagram.
 According to 1779 documents, Derkachi was a military sloboda of the Kharkiv povit (uyezd) with a population of 2,287 citizens.

-Russian Empire

 During Tsarist times, Derkachi was a settlement within Kharkov Governorate of the Russian Empire.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Kharkiv Governorate of Ukraine.

 Soviet times

-Holodomor: the man-made famine of 1932-1933

 At least 274 of the town's residents died in the Holodomor, the man-made famine in Soviet Ukraine in 1932 and 1933.
 The officials of Derkachi town council were involved in expropriation of local citizens property in 1932.

-Second World War

 Derhachi spent 630 days during the Eastern Front under the occupation of the German Army, from 21 October 1941 to 13 August 1943; save for a period during the Third Battle of Kharkov in February 1943 when it was briefly recaptured by the Red Army.
 The town would be liberated later that year during the Belgorod–Kharkov offensive operation.

-Post-War
+In 1942, the German occupiers operated the Dulag 205 transit prisoner-of-war camp in Derhachi.

 In January 1989, the town's population was 22,915 people.

-Independent Ukraine (since 1991)
+Independent Ukraine

 In January 2013, the town population was 18,154 people.
 On September 28, 2014, a monument to Lenin was toppled in the city, parallel to the regional center, by unknown masked youths.

 Until 18 July 2020, Derhachi was the administrative center of Derhachi Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions or districts in the Kharkiv Oblast to seven.
 The area of Derhachi Raion was merged into Kharkiv Raion.